Porous Media Flow Simulations for the Mining Industry with AMPHOS 21

 The participating physics within the modeled system and their effects on each other.
 Image courtesy of AMPHOS 21.

 Notably, soil mechanics affect permeability, which is a major determinant in groundwater flow.
 Changes in groundwater flow velocity impact reactive solute transport where the subsequent phase change can, in turn, affect the mechanical properties of the soil.
 The green arrows in the figure above represent further couplings between the participating physics.
 This includes the poroelasticity and subsequent deformation of the soil due to the groundwater flow, and the resulting chemical dissolution and precipitation brought about by changes in the pore volumes.
-This is all explained in more detail in the archived version of the webinar.

 A COMSOL Multiphysics simulation of a leach pad for copper recovery produced an interesting model and corresponding array of results, including plots of displacement and stress, saturation and water pressure, pH evolution, copper concentration, mass of copper recovered, and porosity evolution, an example of which is below: